msbx5420-class/msbx5420-class.github.io/projectonline.md

 ### Functional Requirements

-* Data Ingestion: You can read local files when developing your code locally, but when deploying your code on AWS cluster, you need to save your dataset into AWS S3.
-Then read data from AWS S3 to do analysis on the AWS cluster.
-It is optional, but useful if you save your data as parquet files in AWS S3 (you can save other type of data as parquet file either through Pandas or PySpark).
+* Data Ingestion: You can read local files when developing your code locally, but when deploying your code on AWS cluster, you need to save your dataset into Amazon S3.
+Then read data from Amazon S3 to run your analysis on the AWS cluster.
+S3 is a convenient data storage place for this project because the data in S3 can be shared across clusters.
+It is optional, but useful if you save your data as partitioned parquet files in S3 (you can save other type of data as parquet file either through Pandas or PySpark).
 * Obtain statistics and perform analysis of the ingested dataset (with PySpark or other packages if necessary) and display your insights (use Jupyter notebook or other type of visualization).

 ### Performance Requirements